 A dangerous drug may only be legally dispensed by a pharmacist.
 If an individual intends to sell a dangerous drug or does not have a prescription for the substance, then they may be charged with possession of a dangerous drug.

-Lawyer for Possession of a Dangerous Drug in Fort Worth, Texas
+Possession of a Dangerous Drug Defense Lawyer in Irving, Dallas, Carrolton, Richardson, TX

 There are a variety of situations that can result in an individual being criminally charged with possession of a dangerous drug.
 Being arrested for possession of a dangerous drug can severely damage your financial and personal life.
 Without a licensed criminal defense attorney a single event could change your whole future.

 Texas Laws Regarding Possession of Prescription Drugs

 Texas statute § 483.042 states that certain licensed individuals and organizations are legally allowed to deliver, manufacture, or offer a dangerous drug.
 If the alleged offender does not fall under one or more of these categories, they are committing an illegal offense.

 A common qualified professional to distribute a dangerous drug is a pharmacist.
 Pharmacists can only deliver a dangerous drug if they receive a prescription from: